theislab/moscot/docs/user_guide.md

 ## Scalability

 In their original formulation, OT algorithms don't scale to large datasets due to their high computational complexity.
-Moscot overcomes this limitation by allowing for the use of low-rank solvers.
+Moscot provides several options to overcome this limitation.
+For {term}`linear problem`s we can specify the `batch_size` parameter of the `solve` method.
+It determines the number of rows or columns of the cost matrix to materialize during the {term}`Sinkhorn` iterations.
+Smaller `batch_size` reduces memory complexity, but slightly increases time complexity.
+Whenever time complexity in a {term}`linear problem` (e.g. {class}`TemporalProblem`) should be reduced, or memory/time complexity in a {term}`quadratic problem` should be reduced, we use {term}`low-rank OT`.
 In each `solve` method we have the `rank` parameter, by default $-1$ -- the full rank.
 Whenever possible, it's best to start with the full rank, but when needed, the rank should be set to a positive integer.
 The higher the rank, the better the full-rank approximation.
 Hence, one should start with a reasonable high rank, e.g. $5000$.
 Consecutively decrease the rank if needed due to memory constraints.
 Note that the scale of $\tau_a$ and $\tau_b$ changes whenever we are in the low-rank setting.
 While they should be still between $0$ and $1$, empirically they should be set in the range between $0.1$ and $0.5$.
 See {doc}`/notebooks/examples/solvers/100_linear_problems_basic` and {doc}`/notebooks/examples/solvers/300_quad_problems_basic` on how to use low-rank solutions.
-Another option to use the full rank is to specify the `batch_size` parameter of the `solve` method.
-It determines the number of rows or columns of the cost matrix to materialize during the {term}`Sinkhorn` iterations.
-Larger values will require more memory and can be adjusted due to memory constraints as well.
 See [below](#hyperparameters) for a more detailed discussion.

 ## Multimodality